CoolmdXi/JC4827W543_Clock_Calender/README.md

 This project is an ESP32-based weather and time display using the CYD (Cheap Yellow Display) screen.
 It pulls real-time weather data from OpenWeatherMap and displays it alongside the current date and time.

 Features
-Weather Information: Current temperature, humidity, and wind speed are fetched from OpenWeatherMap.
+Weather Information: Current temperature, humidity, and sunrise, sunset are fetched from OpenWeatherMap.
 Time Display: The current time is synchronized using NTP (Network Time Protocol).
 Calendar: A simple calendar display that highlights the current day.
 Weather Graphics: Icons representing sunrise, sunset, humidity, and temperature.